hapax/hapax.github.io/about.md

 I'm interested in [gravity, conformal field theory and black holes](https://hapax.github.io/research).
 I am generously supported by a UBC
 [International Doctoral Fellowship](https://www.grad.ubc.ca/campus-community/meet-our-students).

+I'm originally from Melbourne, Australia, where I completed degrees in maths, philosophy, and physics.
 Further academic details can be found in my CV (available on request).

-I'm originally from Melbourne, Australia, where I completed degrees in maths and philosophy, and an MSc in physics.
-When I'm not working on physics, I enjoy science outreach, art, literature, recreational coding, and philosophy.

 ### Contact me